 There are mutual funds and ETFs for just about everything, including stocks of small, medium, and large companies, and stocks representing nearly every industry, sector, and geographic location.

 When you are young, the fund will be invested largely in stocks, which have the potential to generate more returns over time.
-As you approach retirement age, the investments shift to bonds and other investments designed to preserve your savings.
+As you approach retirement age, the investments shift to options that preserve your savings.

 Mutual funds and exchange-traded funds are similar.
 The key difference is that ETFs trade throughout the day, just like a stock, while mutual funds are priced at the end of the day.
 ETFs also generally have lower expense ratios.

-Mutual funds and ETFs are available to trade through all major discount brokers, and many are available to trade with zero commission.
+Mutual funds and ETFs are available to trade through all major discount brokers, including Vanguard and Fidelity.
+Many funds trade with zero commissions to buy or sell.

-Making consistent, periodic purchases of stock can allow investing to become a habit.
-This will also allow you to potentially reduce the cost of your stock purchases over time, by taking advantage of something called dollar-cost averaging.
+This will also allow you to potentially reduce the cost of your purchases over time by taking advantage of something called dollar-cost averaging.

 Investing in stocks can be a great way to build wealth over time.
-However, it can be intimidating to get started.
+However, buying your first stock can be intimidating.